Play & Creative Arts Therapy

 Play is the natural language of the child.
 Some children find it hard to explain what is troubling them, so they use play to communicate their thoughts, feelings and experiences through carefully selected toys in a specially designed playroom with a play therapist.
 Play therapy supports children between 3 and 16 years old.

-Many experiences can trouble children such as difficulties at school, illness, family changes, trauma and so on.
-These “troubles” can hurt the child’s brain, which leads to difficulty in day to day functioning and learning at school, home, and with life in general.
+Many experiences can trouble children such as difficulties at school, with friendships, illness, family changes, trauma and so on.
+These “troubles” can hurt the child’s brain, which leads to difficulty in daily functioning and learning at school, home, and with life in general.
 Something like “concentrating” sounds easy, but with a “hurt” brain it can be a real challenge.

 Play Therapy helps children understand their muddled feelings and upsetting events and gives them the opportunity to find ways to cope and repair these troubles in a safe, nurturing environment.
 It helps the brain to heal, so that it can function normally again, which can enhance learning.